renspringlea/ryba.ren/books.md

 > Verdict: B, maybe B+.
 Good fun.
 Excellent writing.
 The relationship dynamic is a bit difficult to understand / zero to sixty.
 More smut than I expected.
 The vegan content is fun!
 The lobster analogy was quite regrettable.
 "I'm a 27-year old woman but his tone alone makes me feel like a kid."
 "The things I want are smaller than that."

 ## Politics and history
+- The Spartans: A Very Short Introduction (Andrew Bayliss)
+> Good book.
+Sparta was not very egalitarian! multiple classes (esp Helots, somewhere between serfs and slaves, and the Spartan reliance on the Helots is a key reason for Sparta's eventual decline) and definite inequality in wealth.
+Tough to tease apart the truth from exaggerations and later myths, but there do seem to be some unique aspects.
+Probably didn't systematically commit infantacide (or at least no more than normal for the time).
+Certainly no feminist paradise.
+I enjoy the summary of later thinkers' views on Sparta (negative from Alexander Hamilton, positive the NRA and English schools, strong positive from Hitler/official Nazi policy)
 - Lives of the Anchoresses: The Rise of the Urban Recluse in Medieval Europe (Anneke B. Mulder-Bakker)
 > Excellent rigorous piece of historical study, brings a great gender lens and makes the case that the phenomenon of anchoresses, and women's contribution to lived religious experience (as opposed to the influence of male-dominated formal institutions) more broadly, has been systematically underestimated by historians.
 I love how it's both comprehensive (the author kept a list of all anchorites that they knew about!) and a detailed look at the lives of 5 specific anchoresses.
 Chapter 4 (Juliana) gets very technical!
 > Society did not permit women to become hermits, hence the anchoress/recluse (plus contemplative nuns and Beguines). "clausura" referred to cloistered nuns but also livestock and prisonsers! (not to recluses).